 If you are thinking of starting your own system, you should know that telemedicine startup costs vary greatly.

-But what is the cost of a telemedicine system?
+But what is the cost of implementing telehealth systems?

 There are many elements of telehealth, such as hardware items, software, licensing, and data storage.
 This is why building your own telehealth system has so many variable costs.
 It really comes down to what your budget is and how you want your system to operate.